woocommerce/automations/README.md

 ## Credits

 Thanks to the work of the Gutenberg team (particularly @aduth) in providing some inspiration for this approach to bundling various automations together.

+### Todo

+Inspired by this [todo probot app](https://github.com/JasonEtco/todo).
+Initial iterations of this action borrowed heavily from the ideas in this app.